 - Resistance from piping jarring against other parts

 How long your system has been installed and the location of the leak play a part in whether you should repair or replace your AC system.

 Dirty evaporator coil—Over time, the evaporator coil becomes dirty and creates troubles much like a dusty filter.
 You’ll slowly lose airflow until your equipment freezes or stops cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to fix the malfunction.

-Broken blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can result in freezing.
+Malfunctioning blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can result in freezing.
 It can also be irregular, going at maximum speed and going slower after it heats up.
-Or a relay can make it start one time and not the next.
+Or a relay can force it to start one time and not the following time.
 In either case, you will need to get in touch with Service Experts Heating & Air Conditioning to fix the problem.

-Requesting yearly AC maintenance or heat pump maintenance may help you bypass this problem.
+Requesting yearly AC maintenance or heat pump maintenance may help you skip this problem.
 Our Experts will fully check and clean your unit, which usually allows us to discover minor issues before they cause huge problems.